wangyan921/wangyan921.github.io/_pages/about.md

 **Short Bio**
 ======
 Wei Shen is a tenure-track Associate Professor at the Artificial Intelligence Institute, Shanghai Jiao Tong University, since October 2020.
 Before that, he was an Assistant Research Professor at the Department of Computer Science, [Johns Hopkins University](https://www.jhu.edu/), worked with [Bloomberg Distinguished Professor Alan Yuille](http://www.cs.jhu.edu/~ayuille/).
 He received his B.S. and Ph.D. degrees from Huazhong University of Science and Technology in 2007 and in 2012, respectively.
 In 2012, he joined Shanghai University, served as an Assistant Professor and then an Associate Professor until Oct 2018.
 He also worked as a research intern with [Prof. Zhuowen Tu](https://pages.ucsd.edu/~ztu/) at Microsoft Research Asia.
 He has over 50 peer-reviewed publications in computer vision and machine learning related areas, including IEEE Trans.
 PAMI, IEEE Trans.
 Image Processing, IEEE Trans.
 Medical Imaging, NIPS, ICML, ICCV, CVPR, ECCV and MICCAI.
-He is an Area Chair for CVPR 2022 and a Senior Program Committee (SPC) Member for AAAI 2022.
+He is an Area Chair for CVPR 2022/2023 and ACCV 2022.